-- There is evidently still a high degree of error between tests as well as between participants and this may prompt the need for a specific workshop whereby methods may be discussed and possibly % cover estimations compared in the field.
-It is not possible from the current ring test to conclude which % cover estimation method provides the most accurate results, however it is evident through the number of participants that Test B is the most favoured method for macroalgae and Test A for seagrass. - 2.
-The image analysis method used during RT04 is considered more objective than skilled eye estimation and likely to produce a more accurate results, RT04 also incorporated ground truthing to pick up subtleties of variations in cover within the defined affected area.
+- 1. There is evidently still a high degree of difference between tests as well as between participants and this may prompt the need for a specific workshop whereby methods can be discussed and possibly % cover estimations compared in the field.
+It is not possible from the current ring test to conclude which % cover estimation method provides the most accurate results, however it is evident through the number of participants that during RT05 Test B 32 was the most favoured method for macroalgae and seagrass. - 2.
+The image analysis method used during RT05 is considered more objective than skilled eye estimation and likely to produce a more accurate result; RT05 also incorporated ground truthing to pick up subtleties of variations in cover within the defined affected area.
 However, this method is still under development and will continue to undergo improvements prior to the next round of tests.
 Despite this round incorporating a fully classified and ground truthed image analysis method with more accurate results it is recommended at this time that participants should use the Z-scores derived from comparisons with the mean if they are required for internal quality reports. - 3.
-During this fourth cycle of the macroalgae % cover exercise all participating submitted results within the designated timescale.
+During this fifth cycle of the macroalgae % cover exercise an extension of time was allowed to account for the unpredictable weather affecting some laboratories, however, one laboratory still failed to submit results.
 All laboratories should continue to submit results within the requested deadlines as detailed at the beginning of the exercise.
-In subsequent years reminders will continue to be distributed prior to the completion of the exercise. - 4.
-There are still some issues over the timing of the test and there are suggestions that the time allowed for completion of the test should be extended to accommodate increased workloads.
-Although this is still the most appropriate time of year to complete the tests, a longer time scale within which to complete the exercises would allow more laboratories to complete all three methodologies for both the seagrass and macroalgae.
-Consideration will be given to extending the time period to six weeks to ensure ample time for completion. - 5.
-It is accepted that during field sampling it may be possible to estimate % cover of opportunist algae with a higher degree of accuracy.
-The nature of the photographs can produce difficulties when assessing the density of the algae and the presence of some shadows and the grids can hinder this further.
-In subsequent test consideration will still remain over the collection and selection of photographs for the exercise.
-However, it is to be noted that many seagrass beds remain waterlogged regardless of tidal height.
-It is equally accepted that sometimes it is difficult to accurately count algal cover when obscured under cross hairs, this would not be an issue in the field, but cannot be prevented within the test, therefore it remains important to include the open quadrat test method for a full view of the quadrat.
-Thought will be given to making the grid lines sharper or thinner.
-There was no comment this year over the range of % covers included in the test so it is assumed that these were more acceptable.
+This is in both their own interests, and brings greater benefit to all participants in the scheme by increasing the dataset.
+In subsequent years reminders will continue to be distributed two weeks prior to the completion of the exercise to ensure the deadline is met, with a further reminder one week prior to the deadline.
+Any results submitted outside of this deadline will not be accepted and will not be included in the analysis. - 4.
+Following consultation with current participants, it has been agreed that the tests are being distributed at the most appropriate time of year for the majority of labs, with a longer time scale within which to complete the exercises.
+Therefore tests will continue to be distributed early in the New Year with a time limit of 6 weeks.
+It will remain the responsibility of the laboratory to ensure all results are submitted within the time provided.